hphilpotts/miniproject-static-calculator/readme.md

 - Buttons added: used grid to quickly add 20 buttons arranged 4x5, then used table/table-cell to horizontally and vertically centre buttons.
 Additional styling added such as drab calculator colours for buttons etc.
 - Getting the screen to display: this now fills from the right like a calculator.
 I've set font size relative to VH with 13 seeming to be around the 'magic number'.
 Not sure if this is a great way of doing it but seemed to work nicely!

+- I've now shifted onto the JS.
+Event listeners added for all buttons, I have decided to use each button's `.innerHTML` property in order to handle clicks.
+- Display now updates when numeric buttons are pressed and wipes when equals is pressed.